City Rail Link

 In early September 2021, project Sponsors – Auckland Council and the NZ Government – announced the creation of a $12 million ex gratia Targeted Hardship Fund to support small businesses experiencing genuine hardship from major and sustained City Rail Link (CRL) construction disruption surrounding the Te Waihorotiu Station, Karanga-a-Hape Station and Maungawhau Station sites (within the C3 Affected Area).

-The THF is governed by high-level guidelines, which are set by Sponsors and establish fixed considerations with regards to the dates for eligibility and what the fund is to cover.
+The THF was governed by high-level guidelines, which were set by Sponsors and established fixed considerations with regards to the dates for eligibility and what the fund covered.
 These guidelines can be found in full below.

 To provide timely financial assistance to eligible businesses while the THF’s detailed eligibility and assessment criteria was being developed, an Advance Interim Payment scheme was developed and administered.

-The THF is managed by CRL Ltd, and administered by project management company TSA, on its behalf - in line with high-level guidance provided by project Sponsors.
+The THF was managed by CRL Ltd, and administered by project management company TSA, on its behalf - in line with high-level guidance provided by project Sponsors.

-The THF is designed to benefit small businesses adversely impacted by CRL construction - not landlords/landowners who will benefit from increased property value when the project is complete.
-As such, CRL Ltd will seek a meaningful contribution to the amount of financial support offered to business owners from their landlords.
+The THF was designed to benefit small businesses that were adversely impacted by CRL construction - not landlords/landowners who will benefit from increased property value when the project is complete.
+As such, CRL Ltd sought meaningful contributions to the amount of financial support offered to business owners from their landlords.

 Application cut-off dates

-To ensure businesses are assessed accurately against the relevant time period and processed in a timely fashion, applications for the THF will be administrated on a quarterly basis and applications must be received within six months from the end of the relevant period.
+To ensure businesses were assessed accurately against the relevant time period and processed in a timely fashion, applications for the THF were administrated on a quarterly basis and applications had to be received within six months from the end of the relevant period.

 The relative periods for each tranche are as below.